 The place that inspired the novel is the Castello di Cortanze, which belonged to the author’s family and served as the set for the staging of a video.

-The novel is currently being translated into English and will come out in the fall of 2017.
+The novel is currently being translated into English and will come out in the Spring of 2019.

 This book incorporates the realities of the 1990s in Russia, focusing on film production, the films themselves, and the socio-political-cultural context.
 The result is an unfolding story, in which film and facts occupy the same space.
 The author roams through the narrative, opening fresh fields of vision, and building unexpected montage sequences.
 She invites the readers to follow her and engage in a challenging interactive game.